SparkleMalone/CarbonBudget/README.md

 atmosphere.net <-Carbon_Budget %>% filter(Type == 'Flux') %>% select(Carbon_Gt) %>% sum()
 ```

-### Figure 2 shows that the atmospheric flux is 5.2.
-What is responsible for the difference?
+### Figure 2 shows that the atmospheric flux is 5.2 Gt C. What is responsible for the difference?

 What percentage of the total carbon in the land, ocean, and atmosphere (excluding the sedimentary rocks) is in the atmosphere?
 ```{r}